 What are the Best Peanut Butter Cookies?

-I do favor many cookies with PB flavor but this is top-notch!
-My search for Subway Cookies is over folks, I’m quite thrilled with how my experiment went.
-This gem of a recipe is unique since it was an experimental project like my Oatmeal Raisin Cookies so you won’t find one like this!
+I do favor many cookies with PB flavor but these are top-notch!
+My search for Subway Cookies is over folks, I’m quite thrilled with how my experiment turned out.
+This gem of a recipe is unique since it was an experimental project similar to my Oatmeal Raisin Cookies so you won’t find one like this!
 I hope you give these a chance because they are incredibly delicious cookies that spread beautifully on their own!